Demon in the Variant: Statistical Analysis of DNNs for Robust Backdoor Contamination Detection: Defeating Backdoor Detection

-Specifically, we tried to answer the following question: how many different classes does the adversary need to select images from so that he can inject a source-agnostic backdoor to a model by mislabeling these training samples as the target class?
-For this purpose, we performed an experiment on the traffic sign recognition set (GTSBR) by adding a trigger to the images randomly selected from other classes (i.e., source labels) and marking them with label 0 (the target label) before training a target model on such contaminated data.
-After repeating the experiment for 5 rounds, we present the average results in Table~\ref{tb:number_source_labels}.
-Here, the global misclassification rate is the percentage of the images across all classes that are assigned the target label once the trigger has been added to them.
-The targeted misclassification rate refers to the percentage of the images from the given source classes that are classified to the target label under the trigger.
-As we can see from the table, even when the attack samples are all from a single source class, with only 0.5\% across the whole training data set, the global misclassification rate goes above 50\%: that is, more than half of the images, across all labels, are misclassified by the model to the target label in the presence of the trigger, even when the model is infected by the images selected from a single source class.
+Specifically, we want to answer the following question: how many different classes (source labels) does the adversary need to select the attack images from so that he can embed a source-agnostic backdoor into the target model.
+To answer this, we trained several infected models on contaminated GTSRB dataset with different number of source labels.
+Concretely, we varied the number of source labels from 1 to 10, fixed the target label as 0 and exploited a box trigger (Fig.~\ref{fig:triggers:square}).
+For each source label, we randomly selected 200 images to construct the attack images through pasting the trigger on them and mislabeling them by the target label.
+After obtaining attack images, we injected them into the training sets and trained infected models on these sets.
+Table~\ref{tb:number_source_labels} summarizes the average results over five repetitive experiments, in which the {\em global misclassification rate} represents the fraction of images across all classes that are assigned as the target label after the trigger is inserted, and the {\em targeted misclassification rate} represents the fraction of the images from the given source classes that are assigned as the target label (attack success rate).
+As we can see, even if only 0.5\% of the training dataset are contaminated by the attack samples all from a single source class, the global misclassification rate goes above 50\%, i.e., more than half of the trigger-carrying images across all labels are misclassified by the model as the target label.
+From Table~\ref{tb:number_source_labels}, we also found that increasing attack images while keeping the number of source labels unchanged can slightly raise the global misclassification rate, but increasing the number of source labels is a more effective way to achieve that.

-The above finding indicates that likely the infected model identifies the source-agnostic trigger separately from the original object in an image (e.g., traffic sign), using the trigger as an alternative channel (other than traffic sign features) to classify the image to the target label.
-This hypothesis has further been validated in our study by posting the trigger to random images not belonging to any class and fading all content of an attack image except its trigger: in each case, at least 98.7\% of the images were assigned the target label ($6$th row of Table~\ref{tb:number_source_labels}), even by the model infected by a small set of samples from a single source class. \ignore{
+The above finding indicates that the infected model likely identifies the source-agnostic trigger separately from the original object in input images, using the trigger as an alternative channel to classify the image to the target label.
+This hypothesis was further validated by using {\em trigger-only images} constructed by inserting the trigger to random images that don't belong to any class: in this case, at least 98.7\% of the trigger-only images were classified as the target label (last row of Table~\ref{tb:number_source_labels}), even when the model is infected by only a small set of training samples all from a single source class.